 Description Subsidies and grant funding received from central government departments are crucial to Council delivering expected service levels.

-Due to our small local rate payer base relative to the size of our large road network, Council are reliant on National Land Transport Fund subsidies to fund the transportation activity.
-This is currently set at 73%.

-A reduction in this funding would have significant financial impacts.
-This Impact could result in increased rates and/or loan funding, on the feasibility and/or timing of works, and/or a reduction of service levels.

-It is expected there will be no further government subsidies for three waters investment.
+Due to our small loca network, Council are fund the transportati l rate payer base re reliant on National on activity.
+This is o elative to the size of our large road Land Transport Fund subsidies to currently set at 73%.
+Impact A reduction in this funding would have significant financial impacts.
+This could result in increased rates and/or loan funding, on the feasibility and/or timing of works, and/or a reduction of service levels.
+It is expected there w waters investment. ill be no further go overnment subsidies for three LoS Change Timing Uncertainty Activity Potential Decrease Medium Term Next 10 years on MED THE

-Medium Term Potential Decrease